Prize-linked savings account: United States

 The first large-scale PLSA program in the United States was created in 2009 in Michigan, called "Save to Win".
 It was introduced as a full scale demonstration by Commonwealth (formerly D2D Fund Inc.), Filene Research Institute, and the Michigan Credit Union League following research by Peter Tufano from Harvard Business School, who co-founded Commonwealth in 2001.
 During this research, 56% of the participants were non-savers before the program.

-PLSAs have been the source of some controversy as some state-run lottery boards have claimed that PLSAs infringe upon their rights, although over time more and more states have authorized institutions to roll out this financial vehicle.

 By 2013, eight states had authorized financial institutions to offer PLSAs.
 The federal American Savings Promotion Act was signed into law in 2014.
 It removed some obstacles in federal law faced by state-authorized PLSAs.
 The act used the term "savings promotion raffle" to describe these accounts.

 As of 2018, 33 states had passed legislation or taken legal action to ensure banks and credit unions (or in some states, only credit unions) can offer savings promotion raffles.

 Prize-linked savings accounts have the potential to help combat low rates of savings among Americans.
 They offer more incentive than a traditional savings account as an individual may be discouraged earning a low rate of return in a standard savings account.
 US families that play the lottery all tend to spend roughly the same amount, regardless of economic status.
 Because of this, those falling in the low end of the economic distribution have the potential to see true growth of personal savings through the use of a PLSA.